haf/expecto/README.md

 It starts with the null hypothesis that the functions mean execution times are the same.
 The functions are run alternately increasing the sample size to test this hypothesis.

-Once the probability the null hypothesis is correct goes below 0.01% it stops and reports the results.
+Once the probability of getting this result based on the null hypothesis goes below 0.01% it rejects the null hypothesis and reports the results.
 If the performance is very close the test will declare them equal when there is 99.99% confidence they differ by less than 0.5%.
 0.01%/99.99% are chosen such that if a test list has 100 performance tests a false test failure would be reported once in many more than 100 runs.